Diego F. Leal

 Bogotá

 I'm broadly interested in the analysis of social network dynamics.
-I focus on the social network aspects of relational inequalities, mostly as they manifest in the emergence and evolution of international migration systems and minority health outcomes.
-I use a variety of methods, from focus groups to agent-based computational models.
+I focus on the social network aspects of relational inequalities, particularly as they manifest in the emergence and evolution of international migration systems and minority health outcomes.
+On those two fronts, my most recent research focuses on human rights violations by the U.S. government related to the enforced disappearance of international migrants and asylum seekers and on nicotine products use among adolescents.
+I use a variety of methods, from interviews and focus groups to inferential network analysis and agent-based computational models.
+My work has been published in the American Journal of Sociology, Social Networks, Journal of Ethnic and Migration Studies, PLoS ONE, and several other outlets.